rdeforest/eforth/learning/types-in-languages/notes.md

 # My expectations

-#e Everything except 'return' and 'throw' are expressions
+## Everything except 'return' and 'throw' are expressions

 ## Variables are not values